Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: INTRODUCTION

+Nevertheless, the Transformer-based model suffers from the high computational demand caused by computing the query-key attention matrix with quadratic complexity \cite{longformer}, which limits its application in real-world automatic driving.
 Although some methods \cite{voxelnext,safdnet} improve efficiency by bypassing densification and using sparse representations, they encounter performance bottlenecks.
 Meanwhile, methods like Linformer \cite{linformer} and Preformer \cite{preformer} reduce computational complexity through approximately linear attention mechanisms.
 However, Mamba \cite{mamba} takes a different approach by utilizing linear-time sequence modeling with selective scan strategies and efficient hardware-aware algorithms to optimize token selection and data flow.
-With the available data samples and voxel structure, Fig.\ref{fig2} visualizes Mamba’s effective performance compared to Transformer \cite{attention} in terms of FLOPs.
-Unfortunately, Mamba handles the sequence data by recursively compressing the visual information into a latent vector without modeling global contextual cues and token positioning as Transformer.
-This results in the sub-optimal performance of Mamba-based models in various visual tasks.
-Thus, by distilling from the Transformer, we retain the efficient Mamba model, enhancing position sensitivity and global context without increasing operational demands.
+Leveraging the available data samples and voxel structure, Mamba demonstrates superior performance over Transformer \cite{attention} in terms of FLOPs.
+Unfortunately, unlike Transformer, Mamba processes sequence data by recursively compressing visual information into a latent vector, without explicitly modeling global contextual cues and token positioning.
+As shown in Table \ref{tab:6}, this limitation leads to suboptimal performance of Mamba-based models across various visual tasks.
+Thus, by distilling from the Transformer, we retain the efficient Mamba model, enhancing position sensitivity and global context without increasing complexity.